nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **User case: SearchStudent** search

-## **Mark/Unmark Attendance**
+## **Mark Attendance**

-Mark and Unmark is very similar in nature and their implementation. <br>

-Below is the main success scenario of Mark (Unmark is not given but very similar to Mark)
+Below is the main success scenario of Mark

 **MSS**

-1. User requests to mark attendance of a specific student in the list for a specified week
+1. User requests to mark attendance of a specific student for a specified week
 2. TAA marks attendance

    Use case ends.

 **Extensions**

 * 1a.
-The given index/week is invalid.
+The given student index/week is invalid.

     * 1a1.
 TAA shows an error message.